juliazadorozhnaya/ASVK/README.md

-# The work was performed by Задорожная Юлия Андреевна, group 217
+# The work was performed by Zadorozhnaya Yuliya Andreevna, group 217

  Building a control network in an SDN network